Why study in Turkey?

 ~ 1 million Student population

-Where to study in Turkey
+Where can you study in Turkey?

 Turkey’s major cities like Istanbul, capital Ankara, and third largest city Izmir, are home to some of the country’s best universities – many of which are internationally recognised.
 These cities also have a community of students living in them.